 Chris Keri: Director of Operations

 Chris Keri has been on staff with the Marching Scarlet Knights since 2013 after being a 4 year member and section leader of the trumpet section.
-Chris the current Director of Operations for the Rutgers University Athletic Bands; helping to recruit new members, plan band camp, place orders for the program, and help organize other aspects of the season.
+Chris serves as the Director of Operations for the Rutgers University Athletic Bands; helping to recruit new members, plan band camp, place orders, and help organize other aspects of the season.

 Chris has also been the voice of the Marching Scarlet Knights since 2016, announcing the band on and off the field for every performance.

 Chris is married and lives with his wife, Leigh, and two sons, CJ and Lucas, in Somerville, NJ.
-They also have a dog (Chow Chow/Schnauzer mix) and are expecting their first child in December 2019.
+They also have a dog, Teddy.
+(Chow Chow/Schnauzer mix).
 He is a graduate of Rutgers; receiving his Bachelor's Degree in Psychology in 2013 and his Master's Degree in Special Education in 2014.
-He is also a Certified Teacher of Orton Gillingham (2017) and is working to obtain his Masters Degree in Educational Leadership from Montclair State University in the summer of 2020.
-His full time job is being a fifth grade teacher in Bernards Township where he has been teaching since September 2014.
+He is also a Certified Teacher of Orton Gillingham (2017).
+Most recently, he obtained his Masters Degree in Educational Leadership from Montclair State University (2020).
+His full time job is being a fifth grade teacher in Bernards Township where he has been since September 2014.